marcosivni/WebHigiia/README.md

 ## _A domainless Content-Based Medical Image Retrieval tool for CT and RX_

 **WARNING: Higiia is NOT clinical software.
-It is built for education and demonstration purposes ONLY!**
+It was designed for education and demonstration purposes ONLY!**

 Higiia is a Content-Based Medical Image Retrieval (CBMIR) tool designed for querying CT and RX images.
-This version was coded in C++ with Qt SDK (5.15.1 - LGPL-license) and it is compatible with Web Assembly (emscripten coupled to Qt 5.15.1 with em++ compiler v2.0.22).
+This version was coded in C++ with Qt SDK (5.15.1 - LGPL-license), and it is compatible with Web Assembly (emscripten coupled to Qt 5.15.1 with em++ compiler v2.0.22).

-It supports JPEG, PNG, BMP, KRL and DICOM medical images by using self-contained 3rd-party libraries (see below).
-The search mechanism is provided by a server counterpart that supports extended SQL queries (see [The Siren Project][siren]), and an external file server application is used for managing medical image storage (see [QWebSocket File Transfer Project][ws].
-As a result, the implementation of Higiia v2.0 follows a simplified Model–View–Controller software pattern, in which a set of pre-defined tables and classes are employed for accessing and querying medical image datasets stored in external servers.
+It supports JPEG, PNG, BMP, KRL, and DICOM medical images through self-contained 3rd-party libraries.
+The search mechanism is provided by a server counterpart that supports extended SQL queries (see [The Siren Project][siren]).
+Additionally, an external file server application is used for managing medical image storage (see [QWebSocket File Transfer Project][ws].
+The implementation of Higiia v2.0 follows a simplified Model–View–Controller software pattern, where a set of pre-defined tables and classes are employed for accessing and querying medical image datasets stored in external servers.

-To set up your first CBMIR application supported by Higiia v2.0, the following steps are required:
+The following steps are required to set your first Higiia CBMIR application up:

-1. Configure the Siren Server and run the DDL creation of its internal tables.
+1. Configure a SIREN Server and run the DDL creation of its internal tables.
-> The Siren server can be downloaded from [its GitHub entry][siren] and compiled with Qt 5.15.1 basic modules (+ network and SQL).
-Please note Siren is **neither** compatible with em++ (Web Assembly) **nor** loaded with its internal tables by default.
+> The SIREN server can be downloaded from [its GitHub entry][siren] and compiled with Qt 5.15.1 basic modules (+ network and SQL).
+Please note SIREN is **neither** compatible with em++ (Web Assembly) **nor** loaded with its internal tables by default.
 Please, mind running the Siren DDL (creation) script after installation.

 2. Run the [Higiia DDL script][higiiaddl] on the server-side.
-> You can use a simple telnet connection (i.e., telnet <siren-server-ip> <siren-server-port>) to submit the DDL script that contains standard SQL commands for the creation of the Higiia v2.0 Model tables.
+> You can use a simple telnet connection (*i.e.*, `telnet <siren-server-ip> <siren-server-port>`) to submit the DDL script that contains standard SQL commands for the creation of the Higiia model tables.

 3. Structure your medical image dataset as an *Higiia table*.
 Then, create it on the server-side.
 > Please, refer to the [Higiia Modelling Guide][model] to structure your medical dataset as an Higiia table.
-The modeling process will generate a table where queries are placed.
+The modeling process will also generate a table in which queries shall be placed.

-4. Load your **data** in the new dataset table, and the **queries** (potentially undiagnosed cases) in the modeled queries' table.
+4. Load your **data** in the new dataset table and the **queries** (potentially undiagnosed cases) in the query table.
 > Data are inserted with simple extended INSERT INTO commands.
 See the [example for mammograms][model].
 Notice, feature extraction can be carried out manually or with the support of your favorite programming language and framework, e.g., sklearn, pandas, etc.

-5. Run Higiia
+5. Run Higiia.
 > You can either straightforwardly run the higiia.html file alongside .wasm and .js loaders or compile the source code with Qt to generate a binary version of Higiia.

 6. ✨Query (undiagnosed) images by content✨

 ## A handful of new features

-- Run either desktop or web version of Higiia v2.0 alike
+- Run either the desktop or the web version of Higiia alike
 - Support for DICOM images
 - Query images by content with either similarity or diversified similarity criteria
 - Support for zooming and windowing operations